progwise/george-ai/packages/litllama-api/README.md

    **Explanation**: This installs the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), which is essential for utilizing GPU acceleration in deep learning tasks.

-   **CUDA** is a parallel computing platform and application programming interface (API) developed by NVIDIA for utilizing the power of graphics processing units (GPUs) to accelerate computation tasks.
+   **CUDA** (or Compute Unified Device Architecture) is a parallel computing platform and Application Programming Interface (API) developed by NVIDIA for utilizing the power of Graphics Processing Units (GPUs) to accelerate computation tasks.

    **CUDA Toolkit** is a comprehensive set of libraries, tools, and APIs provided by NVIDIA to develop GPU-accelerated applications.
 It includes libraries for linear algebra, image processing, machine learning, and more, enabling programmers to harness the computational capabilities of GPUs for various tasks.